Domestic Violence

 -

-65% reported being harassed while at work, either in person or on the phone.
+65% reported being harassed at work, either in person or by phone.

 -